DoggyCraft/SeriousBusiness/README.md

 *	Drop the SeriousBusiness.jar into the plugins folder.
 *	Start your Spigot/CraftBukkit server.
 (Using /reload can have unwanted side effects with players still online, and with complex plugins dependencies, so it's not recommended.)

+dependencies: you will need a economy plugin and vault.

 Links
 ---------